VeryGoodOpenSource/dart_frog/packages/dart_frog_cli/README.md

-  build    Create a production build. create   Creates a new Dart Frog app. dev      Run a local development server. list     Lists the routes on a Dart Frog project. new      Create a new route or middleware for dart_frog. update   Update the Dart Frog CLI.
+  build    Create a production build. create   Creates a new Dart Frog app. dev      Run a local development server. list     Lists all the routes on a Dart Frog project. new      Create a new route or middleware for dart_frog. update   Update the Dart Frog CLI.